 22.78 Principles of Nuclear Chemical Engineering and Waste Management

 Introduces scientific and engineering aspects of chemical engineering and waste management applied to reactors and the fuel cycle.
-Includes chemical behavior in reactors (normal and accident), spent nuclear fuel aging, separation processes in reprocessing, and waste treatment processes.
+Includes chemical behavior in reactors (normal and accident), spent nuclear fuel aging, separation processes in reprocessing (aqueous, pryo, and molten salt), and waste treatment processes.
 Addresses management of radioactive wastes, including waste forms, classification, fundamental principles, governing equations for radionuclide transport in the environment, performance assessment of geological waste disposal systems, and implications of advanced fuel cycles.
+Students taking graduate version complete additional assignments.

 This class has no prerequisites.